Astronomical Museum of Brera Ticket

 - 1 Stunde

-On this guided visit to the Astronomical Museum of Brera, you'll discover details about outer space and see valuable artefacts used by astronomers through history while learning about the building’s significance in Milan.
+On this guided visit to the Astronomical Museum of Brera, you'll discover many interesting details about outer space.
+You'll see artefacts used by astronomers for centuries and learn about the historical importance of this building in Milan.

 A Famous Observatory with Links to Mars

-The Astronomical Observatory of Brera is a key historical site in Milan's scientific community, originating in the 18th century.
-The building is now home to the Astronomical Museum of Brera, which displays numerous important astronomical artifacts, including those related to the Mars canals first documented by astronomer Giovanni Schiaparelli in 1877.
+The Astronomical Observatory of Brera is a significant historical building in the Milanese scientific community, used for studying the Universe since the 18th century.
+It currently houses the Astronomical Museum of Brera, featuring numerous astronomy-related objects vital to various discoveries.
+It was here that discussions about the Mars canals began, first identified by astronomer Giovanni Schiaparelli in 1877.

-During the tour, you'll explore the Gallery of Instruments with a guide who will share information about each object.
-You'll discover how a magnetometer is used, the workings of a spectrograph, and the significance of pendulum clocks in astronomy.
-The tour lasts for one hour.
+During the tour, we'll explore the Gallery of Instruments with our guide, who will explain interesting facts about the objects.
+You'll learn the uses of a magnetometer, the functionality of a spectograph, and the significance of pendulum clocks in astronomy.

 Gallery of Instruments + Schiaparelli Dome

-For an enhanced experience, choose the option that includes a visit to the Schiaparelli Dome, extending the tour to a total of 75 minutes.
-This includes 30 minutes in the Gallery of Instruments and the remainder spent at the dome housing the Merz telescope, in use since the 20th century.
+If you opt for the tour that includes a visit to the Schiaparelli Dome, the duration will be a total of 75 minutes, with 30 minutes spent in the Gallery of Instruments and the remaining time at the dome housing the Merz telescope, in use by Brera astronomers since the 20th century.

 Opening Times

-When booking, select your preferred time based on the option chosen:
+When booking, you can select a suitable time based on your choice:

 Gallery of Instruments: between 10:30 am and 4:30 pm, every hourGallery of Instruments + Schiaparelli Dome: between 10 am and 4 pm, every hour